hashkat/hashkat/docs/ThisIsHashkat.md

 *  French + English

+Agents only follow agents who speak the same language they do.
 Tweets are generated in the language of the tweeter.

 A receiving agent cannot 'understand' a tweet if it is not generated in a language they speak, unless the tweet_type is 'musical'.